-See Proposal Three above for an overview of the requirements governing the granting of options to external directors pursuant to the Companies Law.
+See Proposal 2 above for an overview of the requirements governing the granting of options to external directors pursuant to the Companies Law.

-Following approval by our Compensation Committee, our Board of Directors resolved, subject to shareholder approval, to grant Dr. Avraham Molcho options over a period of three years to purchase a total of 360,000 of the Company's Ordinary Shares as follows:
+Following approval by our Compensation Committee, our Board of Directors resolved, subject to shareholder approval, to grant Dr. Avraham Molcho options under our Incentive Plan over a period of three years to purchase a total of 1,800,000 of the Company's Ordinary Shares (equivalent to 120,000 ADSs) as follows:

-- in 2019, options to purchase 200,000 ordinary shares with quarterly vesting over a period of three years; - in 2020, options to purchase 80,000 ordinary shares with quarterly vesting over a period of two years; and - in 2021, options to purchase 80,000 ordinary shares with quarterly vesting over a period of one year.
+- in 2022, options to purchase 1,080,000 ordinary shares (equivalent to 72,000 ADSs) with quarterly vesting over a period of three years; - in 2023, options to purchase 360,000 ordinary shares (equivalent to 24,000 ADSs) with quarterly vesting over a period of two years; and - in 2024, options to purchase 360,000 ordinary shares (equivalent to 24,000 ADSs) with quarterly vesting over a period of one year.

-Vesting of the options will be subject to Dr. Molcho still being a director of the Company at the time of vesting.
+Vesting of the options and the staggered grants will be subject to Dr. Molcho still being a director of the Company at the time of vesting or the staggered grant, as applicable.
 The exercise price will be equal to 100% of the closing price of the Ordinary Shares on the TASE on the date of the Meeting.
-The option grants will be made in accordance with terms of the Share Incentive Plan.
-The Compensation Committee and the Board of Directors are of the view that Dr. Molcho's activities on the Board and its committee shring value to the Company and contribute greatly to the Company and its activities.
-The Compensation Committee and the Board of Directors determined that the proposed grant of options to Dr. Molcho below is (i) reasonable and appropriate in light of market conditions and the intention to retain Dr. Molcho's services, (ii) in accordance with the Compensation Policy and (iii) for the good of the Company in light of Dr. Molcho's role on the Board of Directors, his qualifications and experience and his past and anticipated contributions to the advancement of the Company's activities.
+The option grants will be made in accordance with terms of the Incentive Plan.
+The Compensation Committee and the Board of Directors are of the view that Dr. Molcho's activities on the Board and its committees bring value to the Company and contribute greatly to the Company and its activities.
+The Compensation Committee and the Board of Directors determined that the proposed grant of options to Dr. Molcho below is (i) reasonable and appropriate in light of market conditions and the intention to retain Dr. Molcho's services, (ii) in accordance with the current and new Compensation Policy and (iii) for the good of the Company in light of Dr. Molcho's role on the Board of Directors, his qualifications and experience and his past and anticipated contributions to the advancement of the Company's activities.

-The Shareholders of the Company will be requested to adopt the following resolution at the Meeting:
+The shareholders of the Company will be requested to adopt the following resolution at the Meeting:

-"RESOLVED, to re-elect Dr. Avraham Molcho as an external director for a three-year term commencing on July 6, 2019, and to approve the grants to him of options to purchase 360,000 Ordinary Shares as further described in the Proxy Statement dated May 28, 2019."
-Pursuant to the Companies Law, approval of this proposal requires the affirmative vote of a Disinterested Majority of shares present at the meeting, in person or by proxy, and voting thereon, or voting via the ISA Electronic Voting System.
+"RESOLVED, to re-elect Dr. Avraham Molcho as an external director for a three-year term commencing on July 6, 2022, and to approve the staggered grant to him of options to purchase 1,800,000 Ordinary Shares (equivalent to 120,000 ADSs) as further described in this Proxy Statement."